Feature: #105833 - Extended page tree filter functionality

 \TYPO3\

 has been introduced.
-This event allows developers to extend the filter's
+This event allows developers to extend the filter

 functionality and process the given search phrase in more advanced ways.

-Using the Event, it is for example possible to evaluate a given URL or to
+Using this event, it is for example possible to evaluate a given URL or to

-add additional field matchings, like filter pages by their
+add additional field matchings, such as filtering pages by their

 Important